Website icon Xpert.Digital

 An outlook

-The development steps expected in the future in IT and communications technology, including increasingly powerful hardware in the form of high-resolution and weight-reduced data glasses, fast processors and graphics cards as well as additional interactive features, will make it possible to break new ground with AR and VR.
-Both technologies will increasingly overlap and merge into mixed reality.
-In this, physical processes are transferred to a virtual world and further processed there as a matter of course.
+Future advancements in IT and communications technology, including increasingly powerful hardware such as high-resolution, lightweight smart glasses, fast processors and graphics cards, and additional interactive features, will enable AR and VR to explore entirely new avenues.
+These two technologies will increasingly overlap and merge into a mixed reality.
+In this environment, physical processes are transferred into a virtual world and processed there seamlessly.

-It will also be possible to integrate multisensory elements such as touch or smell, which further expands the field of possibilities.
-Mapping the sense of taste or mentally controlling the processes may sound like a thing of the future; However, work is already underway on this in the laboratories.
+It will also be possible to integrate multisensory elements such as touch or smell, further expanding the range of possibilities.
+While the mapping of the sense of taste or thought control of processes may sound like pure science fiction, work on these concepts is already underway in laboratories.

 Keep in touch